jovami/isep-lapr4/docs/us_1003/README.md

 Both UIs will require the manager to select a course from the existing ones, so a **service** to **List Courses** will be created.

-In order to facilitate the user experience, **OpenEnrollmentUI** will only display courses that can actually be enrollable (c.f.
-Business rules); the same applies to **CloseEnrollmentUI**.
+In order to facilitate the user experience, **OpenEnrollmentUI** will display courses that can actually be enrollable (c.f.
+Business rules).

 To avoid code duplication, the **strategy pattern** will be applied in the **ListCoursesService**, by creating a `ofStates(states)` that will provide a list of courses whose `state` matches any in `states`.
 This makes this service very flexible as it can be repurposed for any other use case that requires a list of courses with certain states.

-For ease of use, the service will provide `enrollable()` method, that internally call `ofState()`.
+For ease of use, the service will provide `enrollable()` and `openableToEnrollments()` methods, that internally call `ofState()`.

 ## Classes